 There are no legal restrictions on the age when you can have your ears or most other body parts pierced.
 However, piercing the nipples or genitals of a girl under 16 or piercing the genitals of a boy under 16 could be seen as a sexual assault even if they consent to the piercing.
 Some establishments have their own informal guidelines about age restrictions and getting parental consent.

-It's illegal to sell cigarettes, tobacco or cigarette papers to anyone under 18.
+It's illegal to sell cigarettes, e-cigarettes or e-liquid, tobacco or cigarette papers to anyone under 18.